coderbradlee/restbed/README.md

 Please submit all enhancements, proposals, and defects via the [issue](http://github.com/corvusoft/restbed/issues) tracker; Alternatively ask a question on [StackOverflow](http://stackoverflow.com/questions/ask) tagged [#restbed](http://stackoverflow.com/questions/tagged/restbed).

 For Microsoft Visual Studio instructions please see feature [#17](https://github.com/Corvusoft/restbed/issues/17).

+## Documentation

+This codebase is intented to be as self documenting as possible.
+We have supplied many [examples](https://github.com/corvusoft/restbed/tree/master/example) and [test suites](https://github.com/corvusoft/restbed/tree/master/test) to help aid developers.
+We are currently working on textual API documentation [here](https://github.com/ben-crowhurst/restbed/blob/master/DOCUMENTATION.md), however they are subject to eratice and frequent alteration; be warned.

 ## Minimum Requirements